In This Article

 - Applying online will probably be the quickest and most convenient method — you may even get approved instantly.

-- If you prefer a face-to-face experience, you can also apply in person.
+- If you prefer a face-to-face experience, you can also apply in person at a bank or credit union issuing the card.
 Applying in person will allow you to receive a quick response on approval, and you can ask questions in real time.

-- You may also apply over the phone, but keep in mind that you might be put on hold for a while.
+- You may also apply over the phone, but anticipate that you might be on hold for some time.

 - The last and least convenient option is applying through the mail.
-If you opt for this method, consider that it could take weeks to receive a response.
+If you opt for this method, it could take weeks to receive a response.

 - Full legal name